MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ### Design considerations

-- **Vendor-provided SDKs.** Azure service SDKs should be used to take advantage of built-in resiliency capabilities like retry mechanisms.

 - **Proper configurations**.
 It's not uncommon for transient issues to cause cascading failures.
 For example, retry without appropriate back-off will exacerbate the issue when a service is being throttled.
 Retry delays can be linearly spaced or increased exponentially to backoff through growing delays.